AdamVD/zookeepers/cdk/README.md

 After the SNS resource is created, you should receive an email asking you to confirm your subscription.
 You can accept this even while the deployment is still in progress.

-Once our container is up and running in Fargate, it will make a request to the Rekognition CustomLabels service in Adam's account to prepare the service for inference.
+Once our container is up and running in Fargate, it will make a request to the Rekognition Custom Labels service in Adam's account to prepare the service for inference.
 It will take Rekognition around **10 minutes** to make the CustomLabel service ready for use.

 Once the CustomLabels project is ready for use, you should start to receive emails from the SNS topic.
 The system is built to send notifications whenever the detection state changes.
 Feel free to leave the system running over a period of a few hours - it might take that long for something interesting to happen in the live feed.
+If you do not get any emails after around 15 minutes, there is likely something wrong with the system.
+Please check the logs and communicate errors with Adam at avd5772@rit.edu.

 #### Monitoring logs
 From the console, you can view the logs from our running container in CloudWatch Logs.
 Just look for a log group with